“During the transition time since COVID happened, I feel very safe in this dental office. Thank you.”

 Placement surgery implants are placed in the upper or lower jaw bone.
 They will remain covered underneath the gum while bone tissue grows on and around them and holds them firmly in place.

 Uncovering implants implants are uncovered and extensions are attached to complete the foundation.

 Wait two weeks

 Placing tooth ("crown") an impression will be taken of the implant fixture and new teeth/crowns are created in the lab.
 The procedure is very similar to conventional crown preparation.
 The new tooth will blend naturally with your facial characteristics while providing the support needed for improved function and confidence.

-Just send us a note with your preferred time, and we will be happy to schedule it for you, and send you a confirmation.
-We also provide sedation dentistry treatment services for patients.
+Give us a call or send us an email at firstname.lastname@example.org with your preferred time, and we will be happy to schedule a visit with our dentist.
+If you are nervous about visiting the dentist, we also provide sedation dentistry treatment services for patients.

 Does the dental implant procedure hurt?

 How long does it take?